dvermd/ockam/documentation/architecture/messaging/Reliability.md

 ## Reliable message delivery in presence of errors in the pipeline

-Previously we assumed that workers are always alive and have no errors, in that case given worker forwards all messages exactly once it's internal delivery mode will be exactly once.
+Previously we assumed that workers are always alive and have no errors, in that case given worker forwards all messages exactly-once it's internal delivery mode will be exactly-once.

 If it's not so, then we should consider reliability of delivery from worker receiving a message to it sending this message.